-The TRM participates in the Northern Appalachian coal market, selling coal to a diverse customer base of various domestic utilities, industrial facilities, and US East Coast and Gulf Coast exporters.
-While coal demand in the US is expected to decline over the coming years, the Eastern US thermal coal demand in 2021 was over 190 million tons.
-With its low-cost position, exceptional coal quality and core domestic customer base, it is the QP's opinion that the TRM should continue to have adequate market opportunities for its product.
+Hamilton participates in the Illinois Basin coal market, selling coal to a diverse customer base of various domestic utilities, industrial facilities, and exporters.
+While coal demand in the US is expected to decline over the coming years, the EIA reports coal for electric power consumption in the US for 2024 was approximately 373 million tons.